joris1724/vzome-sharing/_posts/2025-02-04-Grand-Hexacosichoron-11-29-21.md

 {% endcomment %}

-The icosahedral projection of an assembly of 600 regular tetrahedra in 4-dimensional space, arranged so that each edge is shared by 5 tetrahedra, with the great icosahedron as vertex figure (David Richter).
-This model alse represents the projections of three other regular star polychora that share its edge arrangement (Paulo Freire).
+The icosahedral projection of an assembly of 600 regular tetrahedra in 4-dimensional space, arranged so that each edge is shared by 5 tetrahedra, with the great icosahedron as vertex figure (<a href="https://polytopologist.github.io/zome_pages/great600cell.htm">David Richter</a>).
+This model alse represents the projections of three other regular star polychora that share its edge arrangement (<a href="https://www3.mpifr-bonn.mpg.de/staff/pfreire/polyhedra/star_polychora.htm#regular">Paulo Freire</a>).

 <figure style="width: 87%; margin: 5%">